Visiting DC — Some Tips from Doug

 A not-free private museum is a hard sell in DC, but the Philips is lovely — and I say that even though I don’t care for their most famous piece, Renoir’s Boating Party.
 I’d point you instead to their portions of Jacob Lawrence’s impossibly affecting Migration Series, and their group of Washington Color School paintings.
 Off Dupont Circle, you can also walk in any direction from the Philips and find beautiful homes and cute shops.

 Becky and I could hardly get this far without suggesting that you stay an extra night and go see a play — DC hosts the best group of U.S. theaters outside of New York.
-I once worked at Woolly Mammoth Theatre Company, and think they’re terrific; Studio Theatre, Folger Theatre, the Shakespeare Theatre, and Arena Stage also often do good work.
-We’ll update this with specific recommendations when their seasons are announced.
+Over the wedding weekend, there will be three productions up at the major DC institutions that we think look worth your time — two classics, and one contemporary smash hit:

 EATING AND DRINKING